Miltonly/Streets/Goutouski Crescent

 Getting around

 Goutouski Crescent sits in Milton's Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
-A seven-minute drive to Milton GO Station puts Union under an hour and fifteen minutes total.
-For those working in Mississauga, the 401 ramp at Regional Road 25 is a seven-minute reach, making the drive to Square One about 22 minutes.
-The street itself is quiet, with the road network handling the load without through-traffic noise.
+A seven-minute drive to Milton GO Station puts Union Station under 70 minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is a seven-minute drive and the run to Square One takes about 22 minutes.
+Pearson is reachable in just over half an hour.
+The street itself is quiet, a cul-de-sac crescent that sees no through traffic, so the road network handles the load without the noise of a busier corridor.

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield PS or Irma Coulson PS, both a five-minute drive from the crescent.
-Catholic elementary students attend Guardian Angels Catholic ES, a seven-minute drive.
-Secondary students in the public board attend Elsie MacGill Secondary School, six minutes away; Catholic secondary draws to Bishop P.F.
-Reding Catholic SS, also seven minutes.
-The cluster of schools within a short radius makes this a convenient pocket for families with children at different stages.
+Public elementary catchment draws to Chris Hadfield Public School or Irma Coulson Public School, both a five-minute drive from Goutouski Crescent.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, also a short drive.
+Secondary students in the public board attend Elsie MacGill Secondary School, six minutes away; Catholic secondary students go to Bishop P.F.
+Reding Catholic Secondary School, seven minutes away.
+The cluster of schools within a ten-minute radius makes this a convenient pocket for families with children at different stages.

 Who this street suits